-The Centre for Global Studies in Education at University of Waikato, Te Whare Wânanga o Waikato, Hamilton, is hosting this important national hui in response to recent reports and research on children and young people in crisis in Aotearoa/ New Zealand.
+The Centre for Global Studies in Education at University of Waikato, Te Whare Wânanga o Waikato, Hamilton, hosted this important national hui in response to recent reports and research on children and young people in crisis in Aotearoa/ New Zealand.

-This 3 day conference provides an opportunity for all interested groups (e.g. practitioners, teachers, counsellors, social workers, academics, police, paediatricians and agencies) to discuss these vital issues and seek evidence-based solutions for better services for children and young people.
-This will include:
+This 3 day conference provided an opportunity for all interested groups (e.g. practitioners, teachers, counsellors, social workers, academics, police, paediatricians and agencies) to discuss these vital issues and seek evidence-based solutions for better services for children and young people.
+This included: